M. P. T. Acharya: England

 Faced with the threat of persecution, M.P.T.
 Acharya made up his mind to leave India.
 He left for Britain.
 Acharya visited his ailing father at Shiyali and, although an orthodox Brahmin, shaved off his long hair (Juttoo).
 At this time, Acharya was still unable to decide whether he wished to move to somewhere in Asia or to Europe, finally deciding to head for Colombo, a city he had visited earlier.
 His savings was a sum of three hundred Rupees, which allowed him money for travel but not any luggage.

-From Colombo, Acharya proceeded to Marseilles, for which he was able to acquire a third class ticket for eleven pounds, nearly half his savings.
-It is said that during the voyage to Marseilles, as an orthodox Brahmin he was unable to bring himself to eat non-Indian food – he was forbidden from taking even coffee or bread by his orthodox beliefs – and decided to observe a fast for the twenty-two days the voyage lasted.
+From Colombo, Acharya proceeded to Marseille, for which he was able to acquire a third class ticket for eleven pounds, nearly half his savings.
+It is said that during the voyage to Marseille, as an orthodox Brahmin he was unable to bring himself to eat non-Indian food – he was forbidden from taking even coffee or bread by his orthodox beliefs – and decided to observe a fast for the twenty-two days the voyage lasted.

-From Marseilles, short of money, Acharya proceeded to Paris where he hoped to find Indian expatriates who might have been able to help him both financially and with jobs.
+From Marseille, short of money, Acharya proceeded to Paris where he hoped to find Indian expatriates who might have been able to help him both financially and with jobs.
 He had, while editing Anglo-Tamil newspaper and journals in India, been in touch with Indians living in France and in Paris.
 In Paris, he established contact with Professor Moniers Vinson and a few Indian expatriates.
 He was able to support himself with help from this circle for some time.
 In his reminiscences, Acharya mentions an unnamed Parisian Indian acquaintance who, having invited him home one afternoon and being told by a penniless Acharya that he would have to walk to his house, handed him the money for his train fare.